Coordinated School Health

 What is Coordinated School Health?

-Coordinated School Health was a term originally coined by the Centers for Disease Control to describe child health programs that synthesize the different factors working together to improve the health of a child including: health education, community involvement, family engagement, physical environment, health services, and more.
+Coordinated School Health was a term originally coined by the Centers for Disease Control to describe child health programs that synthesize the different factors working together to improve the health of a child including school health education, community involvement, family engagement, physical environment, health services, and more.

-While the original CDC “Coordinated School Health” approach has now been expanded by the Whole School, Whole Child, Whole Community model (more info: CDC website), the term Coordinated School Health continues to be used to describe health programs addressing more than one component of a child’s health.
+While the original CDC “Coordinated School Health” approach has now been expanded by the Whole School, Whole Community, Whole Child model (more info: CDC website), the term Coordinated School Health continues to be used to describe health programs addressing more than one component of a child’s health.

 Since 1987, CDC’s coordinated school health (CSH) approach has been the blueprint for integrating health-promoting practices in the school setting.
 The new WSCC model includes 10 components, expanding upon the CSH components of Healthy and Safe School Environment and Family/Community Involvement into 4 distinct components.

-For a detailed description of how CATCH aligns with each component of the WSCC model, view this helpful PDF, or download to share with your team!
+For a detailed description of how CATCH aligns with each component of the WSCC model and school health education, view this helpful PDF, or download to share with your team!

 Federal legislation supports the consensus that a child’s health is integral to their success in school.
 The Every Student Succeeds Act, which in December 2015 replaced the No Child Left Behind act as the federal legislation providing a framework and funding for primary and secondary education, marks health and physical education as part of a student’s “well rounded education” (previously known as “core subject areas”).